Count cells that do not contain many strings

 which creates yet another array or TRUE and FALSE values:

 Our final goal is to count only text values where no excluded strings were found, so we need to reverse these values.
-Wo this by subtracting the array from 1.
-The math operation automatically coerces TRUE and FALSE values back to 1s and 0s, and we finally have an array to return to the SUM function:
+We do this by subtracting the array from 1.
+This is an example of boolean logic.
+The math operation automatically coerces TRUE and FALSE values to 1s and 0s, and we finally have an array to return to the SUM function:

 The SUM function returns a final result of 5.